Field marshal (Pakistan): History

-Since gaining independence in 1947, Pakistan has awarded the rank of Field Marshal only twice — first to Ayub Khan.
+Since gaining independence in 1947, Pakistan has awarded the rank of Field Marshal only three times — first to Ayub Khan in October 1959.

+The second instance was the honorary conferment of the rank upon King Mahendra of Nepal by Field Marshal and President Mohammad Ayub Khan, on 12 May 1963.

-The second instance occurred in May 2025, when Asim Munir, the Chief of the Army Staff, was promoted to the rank of Field Marshal for his contributions in the 2025 India–Pakistan conflict.
+The third instance occurred in May 2025, when Asim Munir, the Chief of the Army Staff, was promoted to the rank of Field Marshal for his contributions in the 2025 India–Pakistan conflict when Pakistan, under Munir's leadership, retaliated against India, shooting down multiple Indian jets.

 Appointment

 The appointment of field marshal is made through an appeal submitted for review request by the Prime Minister of Pakistan in a joint effort with the President and Defence Ministry to the Supreme Court or high court for constitutional orders under certain rules and regulations, although the president exercises the power of the commander-in-chief and prime minister leads the National Assembly.